 If you are looking for a creative hobby, something to be passionate about, I recommend watercolor above all else to begin with.
 There is something about painting with the watery, flowing pigments that stirs something within your heart.
 It gives you the freedom to get messy and watercolor is the perfect place to make mistakes and just play.

 All you need is a cheap set of watercolor pan paints, paintbrush, an old mug to designate as a water source and some watercolor paper.
 Splash some color on the page and see how it feels to express yourself with a bit of color.
-There are tons of free tutorials online about using watercolor, and I will share some on the blog to get you started.
+There are tons of free tutorials online about using watercolor, which is how I got started.

 When you allow yourself the freedom to play with watercolor, something in you will shift.
 Especially if you are a perfectionist, watercolor guides you to accepting imperfections on the page and imperfections about yourself as well.
 When you can accept the totality of who you are, just as you are in this moment...there is power there.
 It is a place to begin again.